epfl-lts2/pygsp/doc/tutorials/intro.rst

 >>> G.compute_fourier_basis()

 You can now access the eigenvalues of the fourier basis with G.e and the eigenvectors G.U, they look like sinuses on the graph.
-Let's plot the second and third eigenvector, as the one is only constant.
+Let's plot the second and third eigenvectors, as the first is constant.

 >>> G.plot_signal(G.U[:, 1], vertex_size=50, default_qtg=False, savefig=True, plot_name='doc/tutorials/img/logo_second_eigenvector')
 >>> G.plot_signal(G.U[:, 2], vertex_size=50, default_qtg=False, savefig=True, plot_name='doc/tutorials/img/logo_third_eigenvector')